National Recognition for Stroke Treatment

 Act FAST

-If you or someone you're with has any of these symptoms, call 9-1-1 immediately.
-Staff in the Emergency Department will administer acute stroke medications to try to stop a stroke while it is happening.
+If you or someone you're with has these symptoms, call 911 immediately.
+Staff in an emergency department will administer acute stroke medications to try to stop a stroke while it is happening.
 Ischemic stroke, the most common type of stroke, is treated with the 'clot-busting' drug known as tPA.
 The drug must be given to patients within three- to four-and-a-half hours after the onset of stroke symptoms, and preferably sooner.

 Use the acronym FAST to quickly identify possible strokes: